JenuelDev/JenuelDev/README.md

-This is my Blog Website where I post interesting things I learned.
-[BroJenuel.com](https://brojenuel.com/)
+This is my Blog Website where I post.
+[BroJenuel.com](https://jenuel.com/)